FRESNA/vresutils/README.md

 to use them).

-**Unfortunately we do not have the resources to provide any support with this library.
+**Unfortunately we do not have the resources to provide any support for this library.
 Feel inspired, file bug reports for broken bits or better yet pull requests, but please do not ask for help, sorry!**

 ## Configuration